Classes in celestial navigation and related topics

 Pre-requisite: Modern Celestial ONE is strongly recommended.

-Note for online sessions: You may attend an Atlantic session starting at 11:00 am Eastern US time, or a Pacific session starting at 6:00 pm Eastern US time (these start times are equivalent to 1600 UT and 2300 UT respectively).
+Note for online sessions: You may attend an Atlantic session starting at 10:00 am Eastern US time, or a Pacific session starting at 6:00 pm Eastern US time.
 Currently Atlantic sessions run for 4.5 hours each day on Saturday and Sunday.
 Pacific sessions run for 3 hours each day on Monday, Tuesday, Wednesday.

 Anyone registered for an online workshop will be invited to attend hour-long sextant practical sessions in Rhode Island and Connecticut scheduled as weather and social distancing permit.
 These live, in-person sessions are included in your registration for online classes.